 Named patient basis only while defining which patients will benefit.

 Consider linaclotide for people with IBS only if: optimal or maximum tolerated doses of previous laxatives from different classes have not helped and they have had constipation for at least 12 months.
 Follow up people taking linaclotide after 3months.

 |For treating opioid induced constipation as per NICE TA345 in adults whose opioid induced constipation has not responded to laxatives.

 An inadequate response is defined as opioid‑induced constipation symptoms of at least moderate severity in at least 1 of the 4 stool symptom domains (that is, incomplete bowel movement, hard stools, straining or false alarms) while taking at least 1 laxative class for at least 4 days during the prior 2 weeks.

-|Naldemedine||200mcg tablets||Rizmoic® (Naldemedine 200mcg) tablets as an option for treating opioid induced constipation in adults whose constipation has not adequately responded to laxatives.
-Inadequate response as defined above for Naloxegol.
+|Naldemedine||200mcg tablet: £41.72||For treating opioid induced constipation in adults whose constipation has not adequately responded to laxatives as defined above for Naloxegol.

-|Injection for opioid-induced constipation in terminally ill patients, when response to other laxatives is inadequate.
-Used in addition to existing laxative therapy.
+|Methylnaltrexone||12mg/0.6ml solution for injection vial: £21.05 (1) £147.35 (7)||For opioid-induced constipation in terminally ill patients, when response to other laxatives is inadequate on a named patient basis only.